mandomat/mandomat.github.io/_posts/2023-03-15-testing-mojobox-security.md

 * Always follow code best practices and code review
 * Security is a process not a product, therefore it must be applied in each phase of the life cycle of a product.

+CVE-2023-34625 was assigned to the vulnerability reported in this post.

 **Stay tuned for future works.
 Thank you!**